MarioBlazek/practical-apis/README.md

 ### 4. Extend eZ REST API

-* Create a IpaVisitor, setting the right mime types and href attributes if they make sense
+* Create a IpaVisitor, setting the right mime types and href attributes if they make sense (you might need to add ids to the entities to create proper urls)
 * Register it in services.yml with Tag `ezpublish_rest.output.value_object_visitor` for the IPA entity
 * Create a new `RestController` with a `ipaAction` returning the IPA object
 * Check your new REST API with the REST client